quicwg/base-drafts/draft-ietf-quic-transport.md

 outage).
 A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

-A Public Reset packet contains:
+A Public Reset packet has a type octet of 0x88.

-* Octet 0: 0x88
-* Octets 1-8: Echoed data (octets 1-8 of received packet)
-* Octets 9-12: Echoed data (octets 9-12 of received packet)
-* Octets 13-16: Version
-* Octets 17+: Public Reset Proof

-For a client that sends a connection ID on every packet, the Connection ID field is simply an echo of the initial Connection ID, and the Packet Number field includes an echo of the client's packet number (and, depending on the client's packet number length, 0, 2, or 3 additional octets from the client's packet).
+The connection ID and packet number of fields together contain octets 1 through 12 from the packet that triggered the reset.
+For a client that sends a connection ID on every packet, the Connection ID field is simply an echo of the client's Connection ID, and the Packet Number field includes an echo of the client's packet number.
+Depending on the client's packet number length it might also include 0, 2, or 3 additional octets from the encrypted payload of the client packet.

+The version field contains the current QUIC version.

 A Public Reset packet sent by a server indicates that it does not have the state necessary to continue with a connection.
 In this case, the server will